 - Two people recording in the same room

 For two people recording in the same room, we like a Zoom handy recorder with inputs for external microphones.
 A USB mixer or audio interface connected to a laptop would be adequate as well.
-We’re also excited to check out the Zoom PodTrak P4 which is coming soon with a lower pricepoint.
-Zoom has also announced their PodTrak P8 which is larger and more along the lines of the RODECaster.
-Both the Zoom units had user manuals published on their website prior to the products even being available for purchase.
+We’re also happy about the Zoom PodTrak P4 which has a lower pricepoint.
+Zoom also offers their PodTrak P8, which is larger and more along the lines of the RODECaster.
+All the Zoom units have wonderful user manuals published on their website, thankfully!

 So are there situations where a RODECaster would be the best fit?
 Absolutely.
-However, most times we’ve come across them being used, it was simply purchased by a podcaster who thought that spending more would give them the best results.
-This couldn’t be farther from the truth.
-Not only do they end up wasting money, but their life and their editor’s life becomes more difficult, and they may even end up with poor results.
+However, most times we’ve come across them being used, it was purchased by a podcaster who thought that spending more would equal more listeners.
+The result is wasted time and money.